-4.A.1 Applications of Public-Key Cryptography NIST intends to standardize quantumresistant alternatives to its existing standards for digital signatures (FIPS 186) and key establishment (SP 800-56A, SP 800-56B).
-These standards are used in a wide variety of Internet protocols, such as TLS, SSH, IPsec, and DNSSEC.
+4.A.1 Applications of Public-Key Cryptography NIST intends to standardize post-quantum alternatives to its existing standards for digital signatures (FIPS 186) and key establishment (SP 800-56A, SP 800-56B).
+These standards are used in a wide variety of Internet protocols, such as TLS, SSH, IKE, IPsec, and DNSSEC.
 Schemes will be evaluated by the security they provide in these applications, and in additional applications that may be brought up by NIST or the public during the evaluation process.
 Claimed applications will be evaluated for their practical importance if this evaluation is necessary for deciding which algorithms to standardize.

-4.A.2 Security Model for Encryption/Key-Establishment One particularly important application of public-key cryptography is key transport (i.e., public-key encryption of a symmetric key).
-NIST has previously specified how to use both public-key encryption algorithms (such as RSA), and key agreement algorithms (such as Diffie-Hellman) to achieve this functionality.
-NIST expects submitters of encryption and key agreement algorithms to do the same.
-NIST intends to standardize one or more schemes that enable "semantically secure encryption" with respect to adaptive chosen ciphertext attack.
-(This property is generally denoted IND-CCA2 security in academic literature.)
+4.A.2 Security Definition for Encryption/Key-Establishment

+NIST intends to standardize one or more schemes that enable "semantically secure" encryption or key encapsulation with respect to adaptive chosen ciphertext attack, for general use.
+This property is generally denoted IND-CCA2 security in academic literature.

-The above security model should be taken as a statement of what NIST will consider to be a relevant attack.
-Submitted schemes for encryption and key exchange will be evaluated based on how well they appear to provide this property, when used as specified by the submitter.
+The above security definition should be taken as a statement of what NIST will consider to be a relevant attack.
+Submitted KEM and encryption schemes will be evaluated based on how well they appear to provide this property, when used as specified by the submitter.
 Submitters are not required to provide a proof of security, although such proofs will be considered if they are available.